 In the wake of Tuesday’s big Net Neutrality announcement, it's time we got serious about the “R” word.
 And no, we're not talking about “regulation.”

-court case, it will resolve years of bad policy decisions that have threatened the underlying architecture of the Internet.
-Reclassification offers us a path towards increased competition, free speech and all the free market benefits a venture capitalist could dream of.
+Reclassification offers us a path towards increased competition, free speech and all the free-market benefits a venture capitalist could dream of.

-Reclassification is not a new concept.
-It is not a bad thing.
-And it’s our best chance at saving everything we love about the Internet.
+Reclassification isn't a new concept.
+It isn't a bad thing.
+And it’s our best chance at saving everything we love about the internet.

 So what the heck is “reclassification”?

 The recent legal history of our modern communications system is a sordid thing, thanks to a decade and a half of bad policy moves.